 I am also interested in the third wave of CBT, which includes mindfulness and self-compassion.
 Research shows that these methods help peopel to better cope with cronic pain and and cricis, like divorce.
 I practice these methods and medical yoga as a way to take care om myself.

-Training in psychology and psychotherapy
+Qualifications and Training in psychology and psychotherapy

-Authorized by the Swedish Association for cognitive and behavioral therapies – SFKBT.
+and Authorized by the Swedish Association for cognitive and behavioral therapies – SFKBT.